 Update 29-March-2022: added an example page, showing a ClickUp board fully rebranded at a different domain.

-ClickUp is an immensely popular productivity tool used by small businesses to organise their documents and work.
+ClickUp is an immensely popular productivity tool used by small businesses to organize their documents and work.

 One of the best things about ClickUp is the way that you can share forms, documents, boards, Gantt charts and more with people outside of your company.